MartinZ17/My-Recipes/README.md

 •	The project is composed of a complex structure including Services, WebAPIs, AutoMapper, AJAX, all MVC components, user authentication, roles and Scraper.

-•	A system for uploading and saving recipe images locally
+•	System for uploading and saving recipe images locally